 Amazing homemade sourdough doughnuts!
 Shops are all over the place (they have a vegan shop in Marylebone) but the one I go to is in Soho!

 My absolute favourite – believe the hype and wait in the queue!
 I absolutely LOVE Dishoom (‘Irani cafes that were once part of the fabric of life in Bombay’) and there’s one right by my office so I’m able to get a cheeky takeaway every now and then.
 All the food is good!
-They will suggest you share a few dishes between 2, but I am a chicken ruby addict so always go for that!
-It will not disappoint!
+They will suggest you share a few dishes between 2 – I was a chicken ruby addict so would always go for that but the lentil curry is fantastic too.
+It will not disappoint.
 They have restaurants in: Carnaby, Shoreditch, King’s Cross, Covent Garden & Kensington!

 Duck & Waffle

-Restaurant by Liverpool Street station with incredible views!
-The duck and waffle sounds a bit of an odd combo, but it is AMAZING – you have to try it!
+Restaurant by Liverpool Street station with incredible views.
 Quite reasonably priced considering the location.
-Book in advance if you want to eat at a reasonable time, but it’s open 24 hours so if you’re awake enough to appreciate some nice food after a night out, you may be able to walk in!
+Book in advance if you want to eat at a reasonable time, but it’s open 24 hours so if you’re awake enough to appreciate some nice food after a night out, you may be able to walk in.